 Operational grants consist of two parts.
 The means-tested part is granted according to financial need and the motivational part according to the quality of activity.
 All associations operating within TREY can apply for both or one of the operational grant’s parts.
 Operational grants are applied for annually in the spring with the association announcement with the Tahlo-program.
-In 2019, the application period is in May.
 The criteria for 2019 can be seen here.
 The criteria for 2020 will be published by the end of November this year.

 The project can be small or big, and it could be an event, acquisition or something else.
 The project grant can be granted for an association operating within TREY, or an association that has applied for it, or other associations for specific reasoning.
 Project grants are not granted for annual events, because they are events that are supported with the operational grant.
 The student union can grant no more than half of the project’s total expenses – except if it’s a charity project.